What Is Flood Insurance And Do I Need It?

 Is Flood Insurance Required?

-Your mortgage lender may require you to buy flood insurance.
+Your mortgage lender may require you to buy flood insurance, especially if you’re buying a house in a flood zone.
 Federal law requires anyone who buys a home with government-issued or government-backed financing in a high-risk flood area to purchase flood insurance.

 What happens if your property is in a moderate- to low-risk area instead?
 You’re not required by federal law to buy flood insurance – but your lender can still require you to buy it.
 Or you may decide you’re not interested in taking a chance with floods, given the extreme weather of recent years.
 For these homeowners, Preferred Risk Policies (PRPs) are Standard Flood Insurance Policies (SFIPs) offered through NFIP to homeowners in moderate- to low-risk areas at a lower cost.